Mannafee/get-started-with-ai-chat/README.md

     azd up
     ```

-4. Provide an `azd` environment name (like "azureaiapp"), select a subscription from your Azure account, and select a location which has quota for all the resources.
+4. You will be prompted to provide an `azd` environment name (like "azureaiapp"), select a subscription from your Azure account, and select a location which has quota for all the resources.
+Then, it will provision the resources in your account and deploy the latest code.

     * This deployment will take 8-12 minutes to provision the resources in your account and set up the solution with sample data.
     * If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the resources.

     **NOTE!** If you get authorization failed and/or permission related errors during the deployment, please refer to the Azure account requirements in the [Prerequisites](#prerequisites) section.
+If you were recently granted these permissions, it may take a few minutes for the authorization to apply.

 5. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the app! 🎉
    You can view information about your deployment with: